Keele University in the UK offers Article 26 Sanctuary Scholarships for asylum seekers and forced migrants in the 2022/23 session.

 In 2007, the University described itself as: “A dynamic, forward-thinking and innovative campus university.
 Keele continues to adapt, thrive and evolve in the 21st Century.
 Keele was the first Higher Education institution to be established after the Second World War in the United Kingdom, gaining degree-awarding powers in 1949.
 Its founders espoused radical educational principles and the University was created to promote interdisciplinary and multi-disciplinary scholarship.
-This ethos and commitment continues to this day”.
+This ethos and commitment continue to this day”.

 Worth of Award